-If everyone knew the dangers of fluoride and had a choice, most would likely choose for fluoride-free drinking water.
+If everyone knew the dangers of fluoride and had a choice, most would likely choose fluoride-free drinking water.
 Unfortunately, you don't have that choice if you live in an area that adds fluoride to its public water supply.

 Fluoride in water is not even regulated by the U.S. Food and Drug Administration (FDA), even though it regulates fluoride in toothpaste and other oral care products, which must bear warning labels about the danger of ingesting those products.
-Fluoride is the only drug forced on whole population with no control of dosing.
+Fluoride is the only drug forced on the whole population with no control of dosing.

 What the new study means for pregnant women in the United States is hanging.
-The researchers cautioned that this was just one study, they said, it needs to be reproduced in other populations by other scientists for more conclusive results.
+The researchers cautioned that this was just one study.
+They said it needs to be reproduced in other populations by other scientists for more conclusive results.

 Critiques of the New Study

-However, the high occurrence of premature births, and low birth weights for the children, for mothers with high urinary fluoride levels does suggest that problems of birth in areas of common fluorosis could provide a biological process to explain the IQ deficits, rather than a direct chemical toxicity processes.
+However, the high occurrence of premature births and low birth weights for the children, for mothers with high urinary fluoride levels, suggests that problems of birth in areas of common fluorosis could provide a biological process to explain the IQ deficits rather than a direct chemical toxicity processes.

-The deficiency of data on fluoride content in water given that purpose of fluoride content is not reported as part of the water quality monitoring programs in Mexico, also, lack of information on other environmental neurotoxicants such as arsenic.
+The deficiency of data on fluoride content in water given that fluoride content is not reported as part of the water quality monitoring programs in Mexico, also, lack of information on other environmental neurotoxicants such as arsenic.

-People are not aware of the evidence suggesting the population are exposed to significant levels of neurotoxicants.
+People are not aware of the evidence suggesting the population is exposed to significant levels of neurotoxicants.
 Yet, people cannot rule out the potential for unrestrained confounding due to other factors, including diet, that may affect urinary fluoride secretion and that may be related to cognition.

 At some point, people don’t think about the water they drink.
 Looking for a tap, fill a glass, and drink.
 Is the water you're drinking safe and clean?
 What if your tap water suddenly became contaminated?
 Here are quick tips for you.

-- Filtered tap water so you can drink it, cook with it and you have it.
+Filtered tap water so you can drink it, cook with it, and you have it.

 - Bring water in safe containers – Water On the go.

-- Stay hydrated with safe water especially while you’re pregnant.
+- Stay hydrated with safe water, especially while you’re pregnant.